dewloosh/SigmaEpsilon/README.md

 ### Overview

-* A `math` submodule including general-purpose solutions for problems in **Linear Algebra**, **Linear and Nonlinear Optimization** and **Graph Theory**.

-* A `mesh` submodule to handle compound polygonal meshes, with support for transformations, mesh analysis, simple mesh generation, plotting etc. It includes a domain specific version of the framework presented in `sighmaepsilon.math` to handle vector spaces, fine tuned for Euclidean geometry.

 * A `solid` submodule to analyze and optimize solid structures of all kinds with the **Finite Element Method**.
 The implementations so far only cover linear behaviour, but with practically no limits on the complexity of the shape and topology of the domain under investigation.

 ## **Installation**